ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 [print(user) for user in users]
 ```

-Running the code above, our pydantic model has rejected one of our ids:
+Running the code above, our pydantic model has rejected one of our ids - our `beta` user still has an `id=None`:

 ```shell-session
 $ python pydantic_eg.py